khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 By default, pages read by queries are immediately moved into the new sublist, meaning they stay in the buffer pool longer.

-Knowing how to take advantage of the buffer pool to keep frequently accessed data in memory is an important aspect of MySQL tuning.
+Knowing how to take advantage of the buffer pool to keep frequently accessed data in memory is an important aspect of MySQL tuning

+###### Change Buffer

+The change buffer is a special data structure that caches changes to secondary index pages when those pages are not in the buffer pool.
+The buffered changes, which may result from `INSERT`, `UPDATE`, or `DELETE` operations , are merged later when the pages are loaded into the buffer pool by other read operations.

+In memory, the change buffer occupies part of the buffer pool.
+On disk, the change buffer is part of the system tablespace, where index changes are buffered when the database server is shut down.